-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking

-Yes No yes
+Yes No Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+:8A If yes, place check marks in the appr opriate boxes below to reflect your institution's policies for use in admission ADMISSION

-ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT Х

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

-ACT

 SAT Subject Tests Х

+SAT Subject Tests X

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process):
+С8В If your institution will make use of the e ACT in admission decisions for first-t ime, first-year, degr ee-seeking applica nts for Fall

 ACT with writing required

-ACT with writing recommended ACT with or without writing accepted
+ACT with writing recommended

+Χ ACT with or without writing accep ted

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): • · · · ·
+C8B B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-SAT with Essay component requ SAT with Essay component reco X SAT with or without Essay comp mmended
+SAT with Essay component requi red

+SAT with Essay component recor

+Х SAT with or without Essay compo

-C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all th nat apply.
+C8C Please indicate how your institution v will use the SAT or ACT essay compor nent; check all that apply.

 SAT essay ACT essay

 For admission

-For placement X X
+For placement

-For advising X X
+For advising

-In place of an application essay -

-As a validity check on the application process Х Х
+In place of an application essay As a validity check on the

+application process x x

-No college policy as of now Not using essay component
+No college policy as of now

+Not using essay component

-C8D In addition, does your institution us e applicants' test s scores for academi c advising?
+C8D In addition, does your institution use applicants' test sco ores for academic a dvising?

-X Yes
+Yes

-No
+х No

-C8E Latest date by which SAT or ACT s 15-Jan
+CSE Latest date by which SAT or ACT so oras must ha racai ved for fall-term adr niecion

+COL Latest date by which OAT of AOT 30 ores must be received ved for fair-term adi 111331011

+15-Jan

-Latest date by which SAT Subject lest scores must t be received for fall- term admission .
-N/A
+Latest date by which SAT Subject To est scores must be received for fall-term m admission n/a - -

-C8F If necessary, use this space to clar policies (e.g., if tests are recommen students, or if tests are not required students): nded for some neither the native lan or SAT test results is or guage nor the primary an English-proficiency est) are required. language of
+C8F If necessary, use this space to clarify (e.g., if tests are recommended for s tests are not required of some studer ome students, or if English is neither to language of instruction T or SAT test result the native language ction, results of an E FL, or Duolingo Eng nor the primary English-proficiency

+000 OO Plane in direct which tests come in thating one for all accounts for

-C8G Please indicate which tests your institut ion uses for placem ent (e.g., state tests ·):
+CQG G Please indicate which tests your institution uses for placement (e.g., state tests): SAT

-SAT ACT
+ACT

-X SAT Subject Tests
+SAT Subject Tests

-X AP
+Χ AP

 CLEP

-Institutional Exam

-State Exam (specify):
+Institutional Exam State Exam (specify):

+-